-Early Origins of the langherlind family
+Early Origins of the Langherlind family

 The surname Langherlind was first found in Lincolnshire where the name was derived from the Old English lang or long + land, collectively meaning "long land" referring to a long strip of land.

-Early History of the langherlind family
+Early History of the Langherlind family

-Another 235 words (17 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early langherlind History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Langherlind research.
+Another 118 words (8 lines of text) covering the years 1140, 1531, 1696, 1521, 1332 and 1400 are included under the topic Early Langherlind History in all our PDF Extended History products and printed products wherever possible.

-langherlind Spelling Variations
+Langherlind Spelling Variations

-Early Notables of the langherlind family (pre 1700)
+Early Notables of the Langherlind family (pre 1700)

-Another 29 words (2 lines of text) are included under the topic Early langherlind Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Langherlind Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the langherlind family to the New World and Oceana
+Migration of the Langherlind family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
-Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name langherlind or a variant listed above: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.
+Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Langherlind or a variant listed above: Jennit Langland settled in New York in 1822 with four children; William Langland settled in Virginia in 1650.

-The langherlind Motto
+The Langherlind Motto +